vegaprotocol/documentation/docs/node-operators/get-started/datanode.md

 A data node can be started in 2 ways, first it can be connected to a node which is replaying the chain from block 0.
 Secondly it can connect to a node which is starting from a specific snapshot in the chains history.
 The advantage of performing a full replay of the chain is that the data node can contain all historic information from the beginning of chain, however it takes a considerable amount of time to replay and process the chain.
 As a rough estimate it can take around 1 full day to replay the blocks generated over a 2 month period.
 The advantage of the second option is that the data node can be started up very quickly to allow clients to access the current live information within an hour but the historic information will not be available.

 # Running the backend database
 The data node relies on the postgres database with a timescaledb plugin to hold all it's information.
 The easiest way to run this is using docker.
-Here is an example script that will start up the database in a way we can use it
+Here is an example script that will start up the database in a way we can use it.
+We currently support Postgres 14 and TimescaleDB 2.8.0.

 ```script
 docker run -d \